ZainAlabidinShbani/Mobile-Manipulator-Simulation-Academic-Project-Journey/README.md

-# KUKA youBot Mobile Manipulator Simulation Framework
+# KUKA youBot Mobile Manipulator Simulation Framework.

 🚀 This repository provides a **complete simulation framework** for the **KUKA youBot mobile manipulator**, integrating its **omnidirectional mecanum base** and **5-DOF robotic arm** into a unified system.
 The project combines **ROS Noetic**, **MATLAB**, and **CoppeliaSim** to deliver an end-to-end solution for modeling, control, and visualization of mobile manipulation tasks.